-The FTA Bus and Bus Facilities Program (§5339) is a formula program that finances capital projects to replace, rehabilitate, and purchase buses and related equipment and to construct bus-related facilities.
+A formula program that finances capital projects to replace, rehabilitate, and purchase buses and related equipment and to construct bus-related facilities.
 Grants received under the old §5309 Bus and Bus Facilities program should be reported under §5309; this category should be used only for new grants made under MAP-21.